DrinKaziu/js-evernote-mock/README.md

 <h3> Title </h3>
 <p> Body </p>
 </div>`
-* A user can click on a note title and reveal the full preview of their notes
 * A user can create a note which appears on the note list and persists when a page reloads

 Routes